 On 18 July 1898, a catastrophic fire broke out in the commercial heart of Sunderland.

-Lucy Jessop, our Senior Investigator at Historic England tells the story of the fire and considers its architectural aftermath for this part of the city.
+Lucy Jessop, Senior Investigator at Historic England, tells the story of the fire and considers the architectural aftermath for this part of the city.

 Sunderland was booming in the late 19th century.

 The waterfront of the River Wear and the port was the focus of activity: ship-building, the export of coal from the Durham coal fields and glass-making were important industries for the city.

 Shops and businesses clustered around both parts of the High Street and Fawcett Street, and these once-residential streets were now the city’s commercial heart.

 Havelock House, a vast purpose-built drapery, stood on the corner of Fawcett Street, High Street West and Bridge Street; opposite was the grand development of shops built in 1850 known as Hutchinson’s Buildings, with their grand classical façade.

 Fire at the drapers

 At around 10 o’clock on the morning of 18 July 1898, a fire started in Havelock House.